 Information available from the 2011 population census reveals that there has been a significant change in the types of housing units in Botswana from traditional and mixed type of housing units to detached housing units and rooms.
 This change is particularly visible in the urban areas of the country.
 Moreover, the tenancy status has also changed over time with more and more housing units being owned by households in the rural areas and a clear trend towards individual renting in the urban areas.
 Similarly, data available through the 2011 population census suggest that there has also been a change in the material used in the construction of housing units leading to an improvement in the quality of housing.
 Majority of housing units in Botswana however remain small with 1-2 rooms in general.
 There are very few large housing units - units with at least five rooms.
 The main limitation of the results is that the actual number of the housing stock cannot be established from the results.
 As a result it is not possible to establish housing demands.
-The results show that there has been a general improvement in the quality of housing units in Botswana.
-This improvement is reflected in the decrease in the proportion of housing units classified as traditional type from 64 percent in 1991 to 22 percent in 2001 and 13 percent in 2011.
+The results show that there has been a general improvement in the quality of housing units in Port 22 percent in 2001 and 13 percent in 2011.
 On the other hand, there has been an increase in the proportion of more modern housing units.
-These are the detached and mixed housing units.